padogrid/padogrid/padogrid-deployment/src/main/resources/hazelcast/k8s/openshift/README.md

 # Build app
 cd_k8s $PROJECT; cd bin_sh
 ./build_app

+# If you want to setup wan replication, then specify the '-wan` option as follows.
+# Note that -wan may not work for some OpenShift clusters.
+./build_app -wan
 ```

+The `build_app` script creates the `hazelcast` and `padogrid` directories containing Kubernetes `.yaml` files.
+By default, `build_app` configures three (3) Hazelcast members.
+You can change the number of members, the node port numbers, etc. by editing the `setenv.sh` file.

 ## 2. CRC Users (Optional): Create Mountable Persistent Volumes in Master Node

 :exclamation: **This section is optional and only applies to CRC users.**